shramarajnishkumar/capture_clip/README.md

 # Python version is 3.10.12

 # Create and activate the python environments using the below command
-- python3 -m venv <your env name>
+- python3 -m venv your_env_name
-- source <your env name>/bin/activate
+- source your_env_name/bin/activate

 # install requirements file using the below command:-
 - pip install -r requirements.txt